What is schizophrenia?

 Storvestre, G., Jensen, A., Bjerke, E., Tesli, N., Rosaeg, C., Friestad, C., Andreassen, O., Melle, I., & Haukvik, U. (2020).
 Childhood Trauma in Persons With Schizophrenia and a History of Interpersonal Violence.
 Frontiers in Psychiatry, 11.

-The information, including but not limited to, text, graphics, images and other material contained on this article are for informational purposes only.
+The information, including but not limited to, text, graphics, images, video, and other material in this article are for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.